wrtsprt/omniauth-mydigipass/README.md

 sign up on [developer.mydigipass.com](http://developer.mydigipass.com) and connect your site there.
 Then you will get a `client_id` and `client_secret` you need to fill in here.

+It is recommended to use the OAuth `state` parameter to prevent CSRF attacks.
+Omniauth actually enables this behaviour by default.
+Usage of the state parameter is illustrated in the example app.

 ## Basic Usage